notmuch/notmuch/doc/man7/notmuch-search-terms.rst

 The **property:** prefix searches for messages with a particular
 <key>=<value> property pair.
 Properties are used internally by notmuch
 (and extensions) to add metadata to messages.
 A given key can be present on a given message with several different values.
+See **notmuch-properties(7)** for more details.

 Operators
 ---------